kotulc/mndsite/docs/index.md

 ---
 title: mndsite
-description: Static documentation sites from plain markdown
+description: Static site renderer for publication-ready Markdown and MDX
 ---

 # mndsite

-Static documentation sites from plain markdown.
-Start with [About](/about) or [Getting Started](/getting-started).
+Static documentation sites from markdown.
+In the full pipeline, **mndmap** organizes and enriches source content; **mndsite** mirrors that destination and builds the static site.

+Start with [About](/about), [Getting Started](/getting-started), or the [Content Pipeline](/features/content-pipeline) overview.